 When to use Parsvottanasana

-Regular practice of Parsvottasana is said to stimulate and benefit the kidneys, via its effect on the lower back band and pelvic-rim area.
+Regular practice of Parsvottasana is said to stimulate and benefit the kidneys, via its effect on the lower back band and pelvic rim area.
 It cools the brain, is soothing to the nerves, and improves digestion.
 The liver and spleen become toned.
-In the legs, the front leg receives a deep stretch of the hamstring, and the back leg benefits from calf and achilles tendon stretch.
+In the legs, the front leg receives a deep stretch of the hamstring and the back leg benefits from the calf and Achilles tendon stretch.

 It is one of the standing forward bends which help to show how when the legs are firmly engaged the spine can release more in the forward action.
 Taking the trunk forward and down helps bring rest to the heart and quietens the head after an active session.